 Personal data we collect

-As data processor FareHarbor collects and processes when you book a tour with us online or over the phone, and some of this information is passed on to us, including your name, email address, and telephone number that we use for communication.
+As data processor FareHarbor collects and processes when buy tours with us online or over the phone, and some of this information is passed on to us, including your name, email address, and telephone number that we use for communication.
 We will use your name for personal communication during the tour, email address for booking confirmation, reminders and review prompts, and phone number for any urgent updates before the tour.

 We will keep your information on record before until the next April after your booking.